whosonfirst/wof-cli/COOKBOOK.md

 * If you have GDAL installed with VSI support you can skip writing the `geojsonl` file simply do this: `./bin/wof emit -format geojson -iterator-uri git:///tmp https://github.com/whosonfirst-data/${REPO}.git | ogr2ogr -f Parquery ${REPO}.parquet -oo OGRGeoJSONAllowNonStandard=YES 'GeoJSONSeq:/vsisstdin/'`

 * Because GeoParquet files are being created on a per-repo basis there is still the chance that there will be schema mismatches.
-There _shouldn't_ be but the reality is that it still happens, unforteunately.
+There _shouldn't_ be but the reality is that it still happens, unfortunately.
+You could modify the script above to stream (append) all `.geojsonl` data to a single file and the perform the `ogr2ogr` transformation as a final step (outside of the `for REPO in ${REPOS}` loop).

 ## Fetching all the `whosonfirst-data-admin-*` repositories as GeoParquet files (native)